jaysoo/nulogy-blog-posts/async-await.markdown

 ## Error handling with promises

-Take this piece of synchronous code.
+Take the following piece of synchronous code.
 What is the asynchronous version?

 ```js
 try {